 By the end of the course, you will be able to:

-• Demonstrate a better understanding of the conservation status of bats in the UK
+• Demonstrate a broad understanding of the conservation status of bats in the UK, the threats they face and the legislation designed to protect them.

 Knowledge Level – Beginner-Intermediate.
 Level descriptors can be found on the following web-page: Framework and Course Level Descriptors